jenho-webdev/Awsome_README_Generator/README.md

 Once you have it installed and run, the app will prompt you for the following information:

     -Your project's name or title
-**Space will be replaced by "-" and "\\/:*?\"<>|" will be removed in the filename en ensure a valid filename in Window file system**
+    **Space will be replaced by "-" and "\/:*?"<>\|" will be removed in the filename en ensure a valid filename in Window file system**

     -Your project's description
     -Your project's installation steps
--Your project's usags details
+    -Your project's usags detail|
     -Your project's contribution guideline
     -Your project's license infomation
     -Your project's written tests and instruction on how to run them -Your project's GitHub username
     -Your project's email address for others to reach out for more questions

 Once you have answered all of the prompts, the README Generator app will generate a README file named after the tile you provided in Markdown format and save it to the current directory.
 It also auto replace any space in your project title with a "-" and remove any invalid characters(\\/:*?\"<>|) for your README markdown filenames, so that the filename will be valid in Window file systems.